Adedoyin-Emmanuel/dsa-csharp/DSA/DSA/DataStructures/Arrays/Exercise/CustomArray/CustomArray.md

 1. Runtime Complexity of `Array.Max()` is `O(n)`.
 This is because we have to compare each value of the array to a `temporary` max variable.
 In the best-case scenario, the highest number is the first element in the array.
 In the worst-case scenario, the highest number is the last element in the array.
-Irrespective of the both scenarios, the loop compares each value in the array.
+Irrespective of both scenarios, the loop compares each value in the array.
    Therefore the Runtime complexity is `O(n)`.
 Note that this is for an unsorted array.
 The space complexity is `O(1)` This is because the memory allocated for the highest number is constant irrespective of the size of the array.